 8.3.
 If the Force Majeure circumstances persist for more than 3 (three) months, or if there are sufficient grounds to believe that their duration will exceed 3 (three) months, the Parties shall immediately begin negotiations and agree on such changes to the terms of the Agreement as required by the Parties to continue performing their obligations under the Agreement under conditions as close as possible to the originally existing conditions.

 8.4.
 The occurrence of Force Majeure must be confirmed by the authorized state body of the country in which such circumstances have occurred.

 9. SANCTIONS CLAUSE

 9.1.
-The Parties shall not be liable for the failure to perform, or improper performance of, the relevant agreement in the event that the fulfillment of obligations thereunder becomes impossible as a result of the introduction of new or toughening of existing sanctions by foreign states.
+The Parties shall not be liable for the failure to perform or improper performance of the relevant Agreement in the event that the fulfillment of obligations thereunder becomes impossible as a result of the introduction of new or toughening of existing sanctions by foreign states.

 10. FINAL PROVISIONS

-10.5.
+10.6.
 Insofar as the provisions of these GTC do not regulate certain matters, relevant statutory provisions of applicable law shall apply.

-The Company shall have right to amend these GTC at any time by publishing an amended version.
+The Company shall have the right to amend these GTC at any time by publishing an amended version.

 10.8.
 These GTC shall apply to relationships between the Parties provided that they are included in the text of the relevant Agreement by reference.